MHSami08/IELTS-Scripts/listening-test-02-SCRIPT-ONLY.md

 Aisha: Consistency throughout.
 That's the key for clean comparison.

 Dr Ito: Then you have your full design, and nothing in it requires specialist equipment, which should make recruiting much simpler.

+Merge the text of the person who is (Dr)  as "speaker 1" and from the students set the student who talk much/more dialouge as "speaker 2", and differently separate the other student text as "speaker 2"
 ```

 ---